A golfer puts the ball on the tee, scans the terrain and consciously makes a statement to self – “keep it away from the water”.

 This article is reliably informed by the research work on the incidence of ironic errors in sport by Dr Recep Gorgulu (Phd candidate in Sport Psychology at Bangor University) & Dr Tim Woodman (Lecturer in Sport Psychology at Bangor University)

-Keith Begley is a member of BASES and an accredited sport psychologist with the Irish Institute of Sport.
+Keith Begley is a member of BASES and an accredited sport psychologist with the Sport Ireland Institute.

 Find us on Facebook: Performance Psychology Ireland